Unhappy with our service?

 If you write to us with a complaint, we will acknowledge receipt within 48 hours.
 Your complaint will be passed to our customer relations department and we will aim to respond to you within 10 working days.
 Sometimes, we may need a little longer to investigate your complaint but if there is a delay due to exceptional circumstances, we will let you know what is happening and when you can expect a response from us.
 Most complaints are resolved at this stage of our process.

-If you are not satisfied with our response to your complaint, you may ask us to refer it to the deputy chief executive.
-The deputy chief executive will aim to review and respond to your complaint within 20 working days.
+If you are not satisfied with our response to your complaint, you may ask us to refer it to the Customer Relations Manager.
+The Customer Relations Manager will aim to review and respond to your complaint within 20 working days.

 Ombudsman Services is committed in taking reasonable steps to ensure that disabled people who use our service are not disadvantaged.
 This policy demonstrates our commitment to improving accessibility for everybody we deal with.
 It sets out some of the basic principles of our duty to provide reasonable adjustments for disabled people and sets out the factors we will take into account when dealing with requests for reasonable adjustments.